1 oz Gold Coins or Gold Bars - A Price Comparison

 Buying several one-ounce coins instead of a 500g gold bar offers more flexibility when selling.
 You can easily sell one or two coins.
 Whereas, you would have to exchange a lot more money to cash in a 500g gold bar.
 You can view all of our selling prices here.

 With many coins, you get a double whammy tax saving!
 Gold is firstly exempt from VAT.
-In addition to this, coins produced by The Royal Mint often are legal tender with a face value, making them exempt from Capital Gains Tax.
-For example, you can buy gold Britannia coins, Queen's Beasts, sovereigns and Lunar gold coins, and if you were to sell them, they would not count towards your Capital Gains Tax allowance.
+In addition to this, pound sterling bullion coins produced by The Royal Mint are exempt from capital gains tax.
+For example, you can buy gold Britannia coins, Queen's Beasts, sovereigns and Lunar gold coins, and if you were to sell them, they would not count towards your capital gains tax allowance.
 For this reason alone, if you plan on buying gold coins we highly recommend one of these products.
 You can view all of our popular CGT exempt gold coins here.

 We offer various different weights of gold bars on our website, and you can visit our dedicated page for gold bars if you're looking to buy.
 Gold bars are easy to stack and can be stored in a small compact space as gold is so dense relative to silver.
 Gold bars come from a number of refiners and we currently stock Perth Mint, UBS, Metalor and Heraeus amongst others.